 - drain your baked bacon on a paper towel-lined plate

 - save the leftover bacon grease (bacon drippings) for cooking.
 We call that pure gold and usually pour the leftover fat into a glass jar to add extra flavor.

 How Long Do You Cook Bacon in the Oven?

-I bake my bacon for 15 to 20 minutes.
+We bake my bacon for 15 to 20 minutes.
 This time varies depending on the thickness of my bacon cut.
-I also opt to rotate the pan at about the 8 to 10 minute mark for more even cooking.
+We also opt to rotate the pan at about the 8 to 10 minute mark for more even cooking.

 What is the Best Temperature for Baking Bacon?